HaykChilingaryan/CS35L-Team-Project/README.md

 ### Backend

-After the installation of neccessary packages backend will run on port localhost:8000
+After the installation of neccessary packages, backend will run on port localhost:8000

 ```
 cd CS35L-Team-Project